ACCOR: Attention-Enhanced Complex-Valued Contrastive Learning for Occluded Object Classification Using mmWave Radar IQ Signals: Results and Performance Comparison

-Table \ref{results-2}, however, shows the performance of image classification models, which expect RGB image input.
-To meet this requirement, the radar signal is split into real and imaginary parts and zero-padded for the third color channel to match the desired input dimensions.
+Furthermore, Table~\ref{results-2} presents the performance of image classification models conventionally designed for RGB image inputs.
+To adapt the input and satisfy this requirement, the radar signal is separated into real and imaginary components, which are then zero-padded in the third color channel to match the expected input dimensions.
 We deliberately avoided converting the data into an RGB radar map image, since this would discard phase information and reduce the representation to a real-valued image, thereby losing relevant information.
-We trained every model ten times with consistent seeds to ensure the statistical significance of the results.
-Furthermore, Table \ref{results-2} shows the results of various image classification models applied to our data.
-ACCOR achieves higher overall accuracy compared to image classification models.
-ResNet-18 is the best-performing image classification model on our pseudo-image data.
-Generally, all image-based approaches struggle to extract the features required for reliable classification.
-Table \ref{results-3} shows an ablation study of our proposed method with different weighting factors $\alpha$.
-The evaluation ranges from $\alpha=0.6$ to $\alpha=0$, where the contrastive loss is ignored, providing an ablation to assess performance with cross-entropy loss only ($0.5$ is equal weighting).
-We observe higher accuracy overall for the 64 GHz data, suggesting that our model extracts features more effectively from this subset than from the 67 GHz data.
-In general, performance decreases as $\alpha$ is reduced from 0.4 or exceeds 0.5, making these values for $\alpha$ the ideal values for our model and highlighting the benefit of adding contrastive loss in our application.
-The results for $\alpha=0.4$ and $\alpha=0.5$ appear slightly contradictory.
-The 64 GHz band performs better with $\alpha=0.4$, whereas the 67 GHz band performs better with $\alpha=0.5$.
-These differences are, however, minor, and accuracy remains above that of SOTA models for both $\alpha$ values.
-This suggests some ambiguity in the optimal $\alpha$, with performance peaking around these values.
-The best overall accuracy is achieved with $\alpha=0.4$, with performance tapering off for both larger and smaller values, namely $\alpha=0.6$ and from $\alpha=0.3$.
+Table~\ref{results-2} presents the results obtained from various image classification models applied to the adapted radar data.
+ACCOR achieves higher overall accuracy compared to all image classification models.
+ResNet-18 is the best-performing image classification model on our pseudo-image data, but cannot surpass the ACCOR performance.
+Generally, all image-based approaches struggle to extract the features necessary for reliable classification, as expected given the inadequate and ill-suited input representation.
+In the end, we also tried to evaluate Transformer models such as Vision Transformers (ViTs) on this task.
+However, training proved unsuccessful due to the dataset size, as these large architectures require substantially more data to learn generalizable representations and avoid overfitting.
+A significantly larger dataset would be necessary to properly evaluate ViT performance on mmWave radar occluded object classification.